SheCodesAus/she-codes-crowdfunding-api-project-Angela11223344/.github/README.md

 **Note: Not all of these may be required for your project, if you have not included one of these please justify why.**
 ​
 - Project
-  - [X] Limit who can create --> A logged in user can create a project
+  - [X] Limit who can create --> Only a logged in user can create a new project
   - [X] Limit who can retrieve --> Anyone can have a look at the projects
   - [X] Limit who can update --> Only the creator of the project can update
   - [X] Limit who can delete --> Only the creator of the project can delete